Marbella (film): Trivia

 Although Rod Taylor's character Commando is American, Taylor himself was an Australian.
 When he won a 'Rolo' acting award early in his career in Australia that included an airfare to London via Los Angeles, Taylor disembarked in Los Angeles without ever continuing on to London or returning to Australia.
 He successfully established himself as an actor in Hollywood and spent the remaining 60 years of his life in Los Angeles.

-Spanish actor Sancho Gracia, who plays the role of Inspector Vargas, was involved in an affair with Racquel Welch in Spain in 1968 during the filming of the movie 100 Rifles.
+Spanish actor Sancho Gracia, who plays the role of Inspector Vargas, was involved in an affair with Raquel Welch in Spain in 1968 during the filming of the movie 100 Rifles.
 At the time, Welch was married to producer Patrick Curtis.
 When Curtis learned of the romantic fling, he chased Gracia at gunpoint through the Aguadulce hotel where the cast and crew of 100 Rifles were staying.

 Paul Chiten, a Los Angeles-based songwriter who has worked with many major musical stars including Cyndi Lauper and Donna Summer, penned the Marbella soundtrack, including the film's radio-friendly endispiece, 'Poet For the Moonlight', sung by vocalist Devere Duckett.